 Bible Stories to the Rescue

-To realise that they are not alone in ‘feeling alone’ has a therapeutic effect on anxiously questioning children who feel the bliss of early childhood slip away.
+To realise that they are not alone in ‘feeling alone’ has a calming effect on anxiously questioning children who feel the bliss of early childhood slip away.

 Hebrew Culture